Ask an Explorer

 Are there more of these submarine volcanoes in other parts of the world?

 Yes, there are innumerable submarine volcanoes around the world.
 Dr. Dave Butterfield said that 70% of the volcanoes on the planet are underwater.
-The Ring of Fire has a large percentage of those, and then there are other locations, such as the hot spot that makes up the chain of Hawaiian Islands.
+The Ring of Fire has a large percentage of those; and then there are other locations, such as the hot spot that makes up the chain of Hawaiian Islands.

-How much did the Jason II cost?
+How much did the Jason II remotely operated vehicle cost?

 How many people does it take to maneuver Jason?